Research Series: Financing Main Street

 Previous editions focused on business owners’ primary financial institution where they were currently handling their banking and how trends in small business bank market share have shifted over the years.
 In this iteration of the report, which is the first update since the COVID-19 pandemic, CFIB takes a closer look at the movement between different banks from 2019 and 2022, and how small businesses make use of secondary financial institutions.

-This is the first report in CFIB’s banking series with two additional reports to follow.
-The second report will analyze small business financing trends and the third will cover the level of customer service that businesses receive at their main financial institution.
+This is the second report in CFIB’s banking series with one final report to follow.
+The last report will cover the level of customer service that businesses receive at their main financial institution.

 Topics in this Article: